Escavine/CineVault/README.md

-# CineVault: Movie Search and Collection App

-CineVault is a C++ movie searching app dedicated to all users.
-It allows you to search for movies and store them in your database for future watching.

-This repository is ongoing development, and will be including more libraries and features with time.

-## Libraries used
-- sqlite3
-- cURL API
-- crypto++
-- mailio
-- poco
+# Student Monitor

+StudentMonitor is a C++ application that will allow for teachers to be able to monitor student progression (i.e. attendance, punctuality, grades etc.)

+This repository is currently undergoing development.